- 1:1 From: James,1 who serves God and our leader, Jesus the Messiah.

 - 1:27 I can tell you what God sees as the purest religion.
 Here it is: Take care of the orphans and widows when they face hard times.
 And don’t let the world stain you.8

 “James.”
 It’s not clear which James wrote this letter, though many scholars lobby for the brother of Jesus.
 There are about half a dozen men named James in the Bible story of Jesus.
 Two of his dozen disciples are named James (Luke 6:14-15).
 James is also one of his four brothers, perhaps the oldest, since he is listed first (Matthew 13:55).
 Some Christians—including many Catholics and Eastern Orthodox—teach that James was only an older stepbrother, born to Joseph’s first wife.
 As the story goes, Joseph’s first wife died, leaving him with four sons and some daughters.
-Scholars say that would explain why dying Jesus, hanging on the cross, entrusted Mary’s care to John, one of his best friends and closest disciples (John 19:26-27).
+Scholars say that might help explain why dying Jesus, hanging on the cross, entrusted Mary’s care to John, one of his best friends and closest disciples (John 19:26-27).
+Perhaps Jesus considered John better suited to taking care of his mother, or to looking after her until she returned to her stepchildren.
 Most other Christians, including many Protestants, say Mary was the birth mother of James and the other brothers and sisters of Jesus.
 Mary remained connected to the brothers and sisters of Jesus, sometimes traveling with them (Matthew 12:46).
 Paul didn’t call the brothers of Jesus “stepbrothers.”
 He simply called them “our leader’s brothers” (1 Corinthians 9:5).
 He also called James “the Lord’s brother” (Galatians 1:19).
 Many say it was this James who became leader of the Jerusalem church, and who apparently convened the first church leadership meeting (Acts 15).
 Jewish historian Josephus (about AD 37-100) reported that the Jerusalem-based Jewish high priest ordered the execution of James “the brother of Jesus, who was called Christ” (Antiquities of the Jews, book 20, chapter 9, section 1).
 Josephus says Jews stoned him to death, estimated in about AD 62, a few years before Nero is said to have ordered Paul beheaded and Peter crucified upside-down.

 It’s unclear if James is talking about rich Christians or rich unbelievers.
 If he’s talking about rich Christians, some scholars say he’s telling them not to get snooty about their wealth.
 If James is talking about rich unbelievers, he may be saying they can party now because they won’t be partying when they stand before their Judge.